 When Should I Hire My Wedding Planner?

-“As soon as you get engaged the wedding planner should be the first thing couples hire.
+“As soon as you get engaged, the wedding planner should be the first thing couples hire.
 Planners can be a vital resource when it comes to choosing your venue and can also help guide you to what venues you should look at based on your budget.
-Don’t waste your time on dozens of venue tours hire a planner right out of the gates and you will have an expert at your fingertips through your entire planning process.” -Jessie Soplinksi, Breezin' Weddings
+Don’t waste your time on dozens of venue tours; hire a planner right out of the gate, and you will have an expert at your fingertips through your entire planning process.” -Jessie Soplinksi, Planner, Breezin' Weddings

 “If you are looking for full planning, planners should be the first vendor you hire!
-If you are looking into partial planning or a month of planning package, I would book at least a year out.
-COVID has made schedules fill up quickly, and if you wait, you may not be able to hire your favorite planner!” -Delaney Driver, owner, Wilder Mind Events
+If you are looking into partial planning or a Month Of planning package, book at least a year out.
+Schedules fill up quickly, and if you wait, you may not be able to hire your favorite planner!” -Delaney Driver, Owner, Wilder Mind Events

 How Much Should I Budget for a Wedding Planner?

 “10% of your overall budget on average, but it can vary depending on the level of service you select.
 Make sure you understand exactly what is included in the package you purchase and what might be an add-on at an additional cost.” -Karen Cerboni, Owner/Lead Planner, EventFull Weddings

 “Budgeting for a wedding planner varies depending on the level of services you require.
 For Full-Service Planning, you want to look at approximately 10% of your wedding budget.
 Regardless of what you budget, keep in mind that add-on services like custom printing, invitation management, and rental items can add to the costs.” -Tammy Waterman, Owner, Special Moments Event Planning